ammonhaggerty/my-digital-twin/master_prompt.md

 - **Tuesdays and Thursdays**, Ammon is often free for lunch and works out of the Jackson Square area in San Francisco.
 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

+**What I'm doing today (10/5/2024)**
+- Taking a bike ride around Joaquin Miller Park before it gets too hot!
+- Heading to The Hills swim club for an afternoon with friends for swimming and BBQ.

+**What I'm doing this weekend (10/5 - 10/6):**
+- Spending time at the pool with some old friends and their families.
+- Possibly heading to the coast to beat the heat.
+- Taking an early morning bike ride before it gets too hot.

 ---